 Also, if you have a friend of the opposite sex that doesn’t really include your spouse, you are most likely hurting your spouse and you could be borderline cheating/having an emotional affair.
 Even if your spouse doesn’t verbalize it, trust me, you having a friend is an issue and it is hurting that person.

 Lastly, if your spouse is the one who has this new opposite-sex friend and you are the one who feels insecure or hurt, the best thing you can do is to talk to your spouse.
 Be honest.
-Be vulnerable.
+It’s OK to be vulnerable.
 Talk to him or her about your feelings.
 You have nothing to lose and everything to gain.
 You will know immediately from his or her response what the truth about “the friend” really is.
 And, if he/she chooses “the friend,” then at least you have the truth.
 Or, maybe your spouse will say, “I’m glad you care,” and you can build from there.